Toyota RAV4: Third generation (XA30; 2005)

 The Toyota RAV4 was redesigned for the 2006 model year, using an all-new platform, and was first unveiled at the 2005 Frankfurt Motor Show.

 The third-generation RAV4 was offered in two versions: a short- or a long-wheelbase model.
 The short-wheelbase model was sold only in Japan, Europe and New Zealand (diesel only in NZ), with the long-wheelbase RAV4 sold in Australia, New Zealand and North America.
 In comparison with the previous generation model, the wheelbase of the short-wheelbase model was increased by 70 mm, while exterior dimensions are 145 mm longer and 80 mm wider than the previous model.
 The extended-length version has an additional 21% in interior volume from the last generation, and had an optional third-row for two additional passengers (North America and Japan only).
-Since 2007, the extended-length RAV4 was also sold alongside its shorter counterpart in Japan as the Toyota Vanguard, which uses a revised front-end body work incorporating a revised grille, bumper, bonnet and headlamps.
+From 2007, the extended-length RAV4 was also sold alongside its shorter counterpart in Japan as the Toyota Vanguard, which uses a revised front-end body work incorporating a revised grille, bumper, bonnet and headlamps.

 The third-generation RAV4 went on sale in Japan in 2005 at Netz dealers.
 As the XA30 series RAV4 was not available with a 3-door option, the previous generation 3-door RAV4 was dropped in the beginning of 2007.
 The XA30 series RAV4 was sold in Japan until July 2016, where the XA40 was not to be offered.
 Toyota discontinued the Vanguard in November 2013 in favour of the redesigned XU60 Harrier.

-For this generation, the RAV4 could be optioned with either front-wheel drive or four-wheel drive in North America and Japan; while most countries only sell the four-wheel drive version.
+For this generation, the RAV4 could be optioned with either front-wheel drive or four-wheel drive in North America and Japan; while most countries only sold the four-wheel drive version.
 In the Japanese market four-wheel drive RAV4, between 97 and 98 percent of power is typically distributed to the front wheels, until it senses a loss of traction then up to 45 percent of power will go the rear wheels.
 The European market model is able to be locked into a 50:50 ratio.